TypingHare/computer_beginner_lifesaver/src/gnu_make/README.md

 > [!IMPORTANT]
 >
-> Take 5 minutes to think about, better off writing down on paper, what commands will be run after we execute the `make run` command.
-Then, check if your answer is the same as the following output.
+> Try figuring out what is executed when using `make run` in the command prompt, ideally on paper.
+Then, check if your answer is consistent with the following output.

 ```shell
 $ make run